The science behind the “tortured genius” myth and what it reveals about how the creative mind actually works.

 “I think I’ve only spent about ten percent of my energies on writing,” Pulitzer Prize-winning writer Katherine Anne Porter confessed in a 1963 interview.
 “The other ninety percent went to keeping my head above water.”
 While art may be a form of therapy for the rest of us, Porter’s is a sentiment far from uncommon among the creatively gifted who make that art.
 Why?

 When Nancy Andreasen took a standard IQ test in kindergarten, she was declared a “genius.”
 But she was born in the late 1930s, an era when her own mother admonished that no one would marry a woman with a Ph.D.
-Still, became a psychiatrist and a neuroscientist, and made understanding the brain’s creative capacity her life’s work.
-Having grown up seeped in ambivalence about her “diagnosis” of extraordinary intellectual and creative ability, Andreasen wondered about the social forces at work in the nature-nurture osmosis of genius, about how many people of natural genius were born throughout history whose genius was never manifested, suppressed by lack of nurture.
+Still, she became a psychiatrist and a neuroscientist, and made understanding the brain’s creative capacity her life’s work.
+Having grown up steeped in ambivalence about her “diagnosis” of extraordinary intellectual and creative ability, Andreasen wondered about the social forces at work in the nature-nurture osmosis of genius, about how many people of natural genius were born throughout history whose genius was never manifested, suppressed by lack of nurture.
 “Half of the human beings in history are women,” she noted, “but we have had so few women recognized for their genius.
 How many were held back by societal influences, similar to the ones I encountered and dared to ignore?”
 (One need only look at the case of Benjamin Franklin and his sister to see Andreasen’s point.)

 Andreasen didn’t heed her mother’s warning and went on to become a pioneer of the neuroimaging revolution, setting out to understand how “genius” came to be and whether its manifestation could be actively nurtured — how we, as individuals and as a society, could put an end to wasting human gifts.
 She did get a Ph.D., too, but in Renaissance English literature rather than biochemistry — a multidisciplinary angle that lends her approach a unique lens at that fertile intersection of science and the humanities.